 This effort is ongoing, and updates will be posted as they become available.

-In 2021, NORTH MITTEN provided over 170 Sugar Maple trees to race participants that chose to skip the tee and plant a tree instead.
-Trees were potted by Inner Coastal.
+Since 2021, NORTH MITTEN has provided over 270 Sugar Maple tree and over 100 White Cedars to race participants that chose to skip the tee and plant a tree instead.

 Is your public organization in need of trees?
 Contact North Mitten for a possible donation.